diego-dcastillo/X525-Quadcopter-Restoration/README.md

 The primary objective of this project is to bridge older legacy hardware with modern diagnostic practices, demonstrating a hands-on understanding of rotorcraft aerodynamics, power distribution, and electronic troubleshooting from the ground up.

-# X525-Quadcopter-Restoration

-## 📌 Project Overview
-This project documents the physical restoration and software configuration of a legacy X525 Quad-X drone.
-The primary objective was to troubleshoot a complete avionics failure after a decade of inactivity, successfully bridging older hardware (APM 2.8) with modern diagnostic practices.

 ## ⚙️ Hardware Architecture

 ### Airframe & Propulsion